As a massage therapist, safety for both you and your clients is priority No. 1.

-Massage client agreement forms — AKA massage waiver forms — play a big part in setting boundaries for provider/client relationships.
-They also help you understand your client’s specific circumstances and needs, allowing you to provide informed, customized care for each individual client.
+They also help you understand your client’s specific circumstances and needs, allowing you to provide informed, customized care for each individual client – even if you run a mobile massage therapy business.

-So if you’re still asking yourself: “Do I really need a waiver from my clients before I treat them?” — the answer is yes, your clients should sign a waiver.
+So if you’re still asking yourself: “Do I really need a consent form from my massage clients before I treat them?” — the answer is yes, your clients should sign a form.

-In this blog, we’ll look at why you need client waivers.
+In this blog, we look at why you need client consent forms.
 Plus, we’ll even share a checklist for what to include in yours!

 - Legal Advice — Yea or Nay?

-Why You Should Require Massage Client Agreement Forms
+Why You Should Require Massage Client Consent Forms

 They Inform Clients of Potential Risks